On This Page You Will Find:

 - The applicant will be authorized to work in Canada on the day that a potential permanent residence visa is issued.

 - The applicant’s current employer has offered the applicant a full-time job should the applicant be accepted for permanent residence.
-The offer must be for at least one year and have the same three-digit National Occupation Classification Code as the applicant’s current job.
+The offer must be for at least one year and have the same NOC Code as the applicant’s current job.

 Job Offers under the Federal Skilled Trade Program

-A valid job offer under the Federal Skilled Trade program must be:
+A valid job offer under the Federal Skilled Trades Program must be:

 - Made by one employer or by two employers simultaneously